You may have seen the term TF*IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

-It’s not a manipulation of search engines; it’s a method of analyzing the topics in content, and it’s built on the same principles as the search engines themselves.
+It’s not a manipulation of search results; it’s a method of analyzing the topics in content, and it’s built on the same principles as the search engines themselves.
 Because of that, it has amazing potential for SEOs who need a truly objective method to measure and improve content.

 I just recently wrapped up a case study into exactly what it’s capable of, and the results are quite interesting.

 In case some of you are where I was only a few months ago, I want to make sure that I cover what I learned about TF*IDF, and how it’s used before I get to what I learned from my personal experiments with it.